prosoftware2024/prosoftware2024/README.md

 ---

 <div align="center">
   <em>"Code is like humor.
-When you have to explain it, it's bad." – Cory House</em>
+When you have to explain it, it’s bad." – Cory House</em>
 </div>

 <p align="center">
-  Thanks for stopping by! ⭐ Give my repos a star if you like my work!
+  ⭐ Thanks for visiting!
+Feel free to star any project you find useful.
 </p>